 - 1. Touchdown Values: All touchdowns are six (6) points.
-(Exception: Co-Rec play female scores or passes for a touchdown = 9 points).
 The player scoring the touchdown must raise his/her arms so the nearest official can de-flag the player.
 If the official determines that the flag belt has been secured illegally, the touchdown is disallowed.
 The player is disqualified and a penalty will result. - 2.
 Try for 1, 2, or 3: An opportunity to score one (1) point from the 3-yard line, two (2) points from the 10-yard line, or three (3) points from the 20-yard line by running or passing only shall be granted the team scoring a touchdown.
 Once the offensive captain has declared his/her choice (try for 1, 2, or 3) he/she may change the decision only when a charged timeout for either team is taken.
 A team's choice cannot be changed if a penalty should occur.
 If the defensive team intercepts a pass or fumble during the try, that try shall be over. - 3.
 Safety: A safety results when a runner carries the ball from the field of play to or across his/her own goal line, and it becomes dead there in his/her team's possession.
 A safety results in two (2) points for the defensive team.
 Defense receives the ball on their 14 yard line. - 4.
-Mercy Rule: If a team is 35 or more points ahead in the second half or if a team is 19 or more points (25 points for Co-Rec) ahead when the two-minute warning sounds in the second half, the game shall be over.
-If a team scores during the last 2 minutes of the game and that score creates a 19 or more point difference (25 points for Co-Rec), the game shall end at that point.
+Mercy Rule: If a team is 35 or more points ahead in the second half or if a team is 19 or more points ahead when the two-minute warning sounds in the second half, the game shall be over.
+If a team scores during the last 2 minutes of the game and that score creates a 19 or more point difference, the game shall end at that point.
 This rule is for all divisions of play.